jcduda/td2pLL-code/README.md

 Note that in the code, the model M1 means strong time-dependency, M2 is medium/small time-dependency and M3 means no time-dependency.
 The naming was changed for the manuscript, where M2 means strong time dependency, M1 medium/small time-dependency and M0 means no time-dependency.

+## Step 5: Generate the figures

+To recreate all figures from the publication, open and run the following R-file

+- 05_results/01_generate_figures.R.